Received a Tax Notice? Respond and Resolve with our Tax Experts.

 As a professional, if her gross receipts are less than Rs.50 lakhs, she can choose the presumptive income scheme and file ITR 4.

 Now that you know the difference between ITR 3 and ITR 4, you must have figured out which ITR Form to file.
 If you are still confused about which ITR form to choose, you don’t have to worry.
 Our AI-integrated DIY ITR filing portal is smart enough to choose the appropriate ITR form automatically and even pre-fill most of your data to make your ITR filing journey smooth.
-Or you can also take assistance from qualified and experienced CAs through our eCA service.
+You can also take assistance from qualified and experienced CAs through our eCA service.

 Frequently Asked Questions